-Hackers Grabbed Security-Camera Images Taken At Border Crossing, CBP Says
+Hackers Grabbed Security Camera Images Taken At Border Crossing, CBP Says

 "Initial information indicates that the subcontractor violated mandatory security and privacy protocols outlined in their contract," CBP said in a statement.

-Although the agency did not name the subcontractor, the news follows a report last month in computer security website The Register that Tennessee-based Perceptics — which purports to be "the sole provider" of license-plate readers at land border points in the U.S. — had been hacked.
+Although the agency did not name the subcontractor, the news follows a report last month in the computer security website The Register that Tennessee-based Perceptics — which purports to be "the sole provider" of license-plate readers at land border points in the U.S. — had been hacked.

-CBP, which says it learned of the breach on May 31, says none of the images had yet surfaced on the internet or Dark Web.
+CBP, which says it learned of the breach on May 31, says none of the images had yet surfaced on the Internet or Dark Web.

 The American Civil Liberties Union, among others, has expressed concern over the lack of regulation of license-plate-reading cameras, that the information from the readers "is being collected and sometimes pooled into regional sharing systems."